21 cm Signal from the Thermal Evolution of Lyman-$\alpha$ during Cosmic Dawn: Long-term evolution

 In Paper I, we studied the evolution of intensity profiles for short periods $t \lesssim 5 \, \rm Myrs$.
 This time scale suffices for many purposes, e.g., for establishing an approximate equilibrium gas temperature.
 However, we also showed that photon profiles in some cases (e.g., the continuum and continuum-plus-injected intensity profiles) display long-term evolution.
 We dealt with these cases by employing a smaller (and unrealistic) values of $x_{\rm max}$.
 In this work, we explore the more realistic case, $x_{\rm max} \simeq 10^5$.
 This requires us to evolve the system for more than 100~million years.
 The long-term evolution also enables us to study the approach to equilibrium for smaller photon injection rates, $C$, than was possible in our earlier work.

 In Figure~\ref{fig:long_noz}, we show the long-term evolution of intensity profiles for $x_{\rm max} = 1.4\times 10^5$, which corresponds to the frequency range between Lyman-$\alpha$ and Lyman-$\beta$.
-To illustrate approach to equilibrium profile, one can consider many cases: (a) neglect the expansion of the universe.
+To illustrate approach to equilibrium profile, one can consider many cases: (a) neglect the expansion of the Universe.
 Without expansion, the equilibrium profile $\propto \exp(-h(\nu-\nu_\alpha)/(kT))$ (for details, see Paper~I and \cite{rybicki1994accelerated,chugai1980scattering,chuzhoy2006ultraviolet}), (b) neglect scattering.
 This case was discussed in detail in Paper~I. This allows us to compute the relevant time scales for reaching equilibrium analytically.
-As we showed in Paper~I, these solutions guide us in understanding the equilibrium in realistic cases, (c) include both scattering and expansion but assume constant expansion rate and no evolution of other relevant quantities such as number density.
-This case is particularly relevant for the study of long-term evolution as all these quantities can change substantially over nearly a few hundred million years.
-We refer to this case as `local approximation'.
+As we showed in Paper~I, these solutions guide us in understanding the equilibrium in realistic cases.
+In this paper, we consider another approximation to study the dynamics of the coupled system: we include both the scattering and expansion mechanisms but assume a constant expansion rate and no evolution of other relevant quantities, such as number density.
+This approximation allows us to separate the impact of long-term evolution from the short-term evolution of the system.
+We evolve the system for close to 100~million years, a period over which both the number density and the expansion rate change substantially.
+However, by holding these quantities constant, as we show below, we can better understand the quasi-equilibrium states that are reached in shorter times.
+Therefore, the aim of this approximation is to isolate the impact of different physical processes.
+We refer to this case as ``local approximation".